thehig/anchor-to-markdown/readme.md

 logMarkdown | Output the markdown to the console logReadWrite | Output the read and write targets verbose | Output more verbose output

+### Future plans

+* Add support for more than anchors
+* Add prompt support to allow for useful invoking from CLI
+* Add support for passing in a URI to suck out links